davidpablocohn/openrvdas-docs/_pages/quickstart_gui.md

 (There is no reason why you _shouldn't_ run it on your personal laptop or other machine, but  if you do, you will need to pay greater attention to which scripts are configured to start on boot.)

-_For the purposes of this introduction, we will assume that your have named the machine you will use `openrvdas` and that your OpenRVDAS user will be named __rvdas__; if you are using some other name then, obviously, use that name in place of `openrvdas`/`rvdas` below._
+_NOTE: For the purposes of this introduction, we will assume that your have named the machine you will use `openrvdas` and that your OpenRVDAS user will be named __rvdas__; if you are using some other name then, obviously, use that name in place of `openrvdas`/`rvdas` below._

 1. Install the code following the instructions in the [OpenRVDAS Installation Guide](../INSTALL.md).
 Use default answers when asked
    * answer "yes" that OpenRVDAS should be started on boot